 Nursing homes are residential facilities that offer round-the-clock skilled nursing care in addition to other supportive services.
 People who are sixty-five (65) or older, disabled, or blind, can qualify for Medicaid that will cover a nursing home stay if they meet income and asset limits and if they need skilled nursing care.

-If you are disabled, blind, or 65 or older, you can qualify for Medicaid if your monthly income in 2014 is $809 or less for a household of one or $192 for a couple.
-That is equivalent to 87% of the Federal Poverty Level (FPL).
+If you are disabled, blind, or 65 or older, you can qualify for Medicaid if your monthly income in 2018 is $842 or less for a household of one or $1,233 for a couple.

-New York’s Excess Income Program does allow individuals to qualify for Medicaid by spending down their income on qualifying medical expenses until they reach Medicaid income limits.
-For example, if your income is $100/month, but you spend $300/month on medical expenses, then you qualify for Medicaid because you are spending down $300 to bring you under the $809 income cap.
+New York's Excess Income Program does allow individuals to qualify for Medicaid by spending down their income on qualifying medical expenses until they reach Medicaid income limits.
+For example, if your income is $1,000/month, but you spend $300/month on medical expenses, then you qualify for Medicaid because you are spending down $300 to bring you under the $842 income cap.